citizen-science-association/ppsr-core/docs/technical.md

         node -v

-- A plaintext editor for exiting files. **Do not use Microsoft Word** Ses below for recommendation
+- A plaintext editor for exiting files. **Do not use Microsoft Word** See below for recommendation

 #### Recommended
 We recommend the following additional tools to aid in content editing & ease of use.
 Install these if you are not experienced with software development, they will make your life easier.